 In this recipe, the earthy, creamy ube gets paired with rich and tangy cream cheese to make a decadent dessert.
 Ube cheesecake is moderately sweet and the flavors of the ube and cheese are perfectly balanced.

 There is not much complication in making it.
 I used frozen grated purple yam that is sold in 1 lb packages.
 They can be found in Asian groceries.
 You can use the fresh ones too if you can find them where you are.
-It is hard to find them here in Winnipeg and they rarely ever have fresh ones in the store, so thanks heavens for the frozen ones!
+It is hard to find them here in Winnipeg and they rarely ever have fresh ones in the store, so thank heavens for the frozen ones!

 - To cook the purple yam, let it thaw and then wrap them in foil, steam them for about 15-20 minutes until they are really soft.